 In addition, Adrienne has made presentations as a distinguished lecturer for such groups as the American Association of Exporters and Importers, the International Compliance Professionals Association, the American Conference Institute, the American Petroleum Institute, and the National Association of Foreign Trade Zones.
 She is also a frequent speaker at government-sponsored events, such as the Department of Energy’s International Nonproliferation Export Control Program (INECP), which hosts industry/government seminars on strategic trade management in various countries around the world.

-In May of 2017, Adrienne was selected by Chambers and Partners as a Leader in her Field related to International Trade and Customs for both the USA and Global.
-This is the third year in a row Adrienne has been selected by Chambers.
+For the fifth consecutive year, in March of 2019, Adrienne was selected by Chambers and Partners as a Leader in her Field related to International Trade and Customs for both the USA and Global.
 (The Chambers Guides have been ranking the best law firms and lawyers since 1990, and now cover 185 jurisdictions throughout the world).

-Adrienne and her team currently serve as Global Trade Counsel to the Counsel of Supply Chain Management Professionals (CSCMP) and its Roundtables, a testament to the firm’s reputation and expertise.
+Adrienne and her team previously served as Global Trade Counsel to the Counsel of Supply Chain Management Professionals (CSCMP) and its Roundtables, a testament to the firm’s reputation and expertise.
 (CSCMP is a leading global organization dedicated to education, networking and cutting-edge research related to supply chain matters).

 In the last few years, both Adrienne and her firm have received numerous awards in recognition of her/ the firm’s leadership and its dedication to excellence.
 In June of 2015, her firm received an award from World ECR as “Highly Commended as the Best Export Control Law Firm of the Year”.
 The firm also received the 2015 Texas Excellence Award for Advisory Services by the U.S. Commerce & Trade Research Institute (USCTRI).
 In December of 2014, Adrienne was nominated by her peers for a Lifetime Achievement Award and as the Best Regulatory Lawyer of the Year for C5’s Annual Women in Compliance Awards.
 (C5 is a London-based conference organizer and think-tank).
 At the 2014 Annual Women in Compliance Awards, Adrienne’s firm was Highly Commended as the Best Regulatory Law Firm of the Year.